rayzana280/Task-To-Do-Project-/README.md

-Thanks for providing the repository link.
-I'll update the README file accordingly:

----

 # Adventure Journal

 Welcome to Adventure Journal!
 This project is designed to inspire users to step out of their comfort zones and try new experiences.
 Users receive random tasks (like making a friend at an art gallery or trying a new restaurant) and can upload a picture and reflect on their experience.